zio/zio/docs/datatypes/stream/zchannel.md

 Another useful read operation is `ZChannel.readWith`.
 Using this operator, after reading a value from the input port, instead of returning it as a done value, we have the ability to pass the input value to another channel.

+Let's try some examples:

+#### Simple Echo Channel

-For example, assume we want to read a value from the input port and then print it to the console, we can use the `ZChannel.readWith` operator to do this:
+Assume we want to read a value from the input port and then print it to the console, we can use the `ZChannel.readWith` operator to do this:

 ```scala mdoc:compile-only
 import zio._